 If your child becomes ill during a lesson he or she should report to the teacher.
 During Registration he or she should report to the Tutor, during breaktime and lunchtime to the staff on duty or the Year Leader.
-The child will then be sent to the Student Receptionist in the Medical Room if necessary and, if appropriate, parents will be contacted.
+The child will then be sent to Student Welfare if necessary and, if appropriate, parents will be contacted.

-The school can administer paracetamol to a child if this is found to be appropriate and consent has been given by parents, i.e. if a child complains of a bad headache, toothache etc. If your child needs to take prescribed medication during the school day, please collect a form from reception, and hand the medication to the Student Receptionist in the Medical Room for safe keeping and administering.
+The school can administer paracetamol to a child if this is found to be appropriate and consent has been given by parents, i.e. if a child complains of a bad headache, toothache etc. If your child needs to take prescribed medication during the school day, please collect a form from Student Welfare, and hand the medication to the Student Welfare Officer for safekeeping and administering.
 Children with asthma are encouraged to carry their inhalers at all times.
-Spare inhalers may also be given to the Student Receptionist in the Medical Room for emergency use.
+Spare inhalers may also be given to the Student Welfare Officer for emergency use.
+The school does hold an Emergency inhaler which can be used with appropriate consent, forms are available from the Student Welfare Officer.

 The school has a protocol for accepting students back into school whilst on crutches.
 This will involve a meeting with school staff.
-A letter from a medical professional will be required before the student is permitted on site.
+A letter from a medical professional will be required before the student is permitted on site, and a risk assessment must be completed.